Red Lentil Dal is the perfect plant-based Indian meal! Rich, fragrant, and packed with protein for a meal you can feel good about.

 - Add the turmeric, cardamom, paprika, salt, and tomato to the pan.
 Cook until the tomato begins to fall apart, about 2 to 3 minutes.
 Discard the cinnamon stick.

-- Stir the spiced onion mixture into the pot of lentils.
+- Once the lentils are cooked, drain off any excess water.
+Stir the spiced onion mixture into the pot of lentils.
 Add the lemon juice and stir well.
 Taste and add salt as needed.

 - Garnish with cilantro; serve with basmati rice and naan.